Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Supplementary Material

-\paragraph{Chloride.} Chloride is an essential anion of the extracellular fluid, representing two-thirds of all negative charges in plasma and accounting for nearly one-third of plasma tonicity~\cite{berend2012chloride}.
-Normal Serum chloride concentrations range from 96 to 106. mEq/L. Abnormal chloride levels in the blood (hypo- and hyperchloremia) are observed in critically ill patients~\cite{yunos2010bench}.
-However, evidence on the effects of hypo- and hyperchloremia on the clinical outcomes, such as length of stay and mortality rate, are sparse~\cite{filis2018hyperchloraemia,pfortmueller2018serum}.
+\paragraph{Chloride.} Chloride is an essential anion of the extracellular fluid, representing two-thirds of all negative charges in plasma and accounting for nearly one-third of plasma tonicity.
+Normal Serum chloride concentrations range from 96 to 106. mEq/L. Abnormal chloride levels in the blood (hypo- and hyperchloremia) are observed in critically ill patients.
+However, evidence on the effects of hypo- and hyperchloremia on the clinical outcomes, such as length of stay and mortality rate, are sparse~\cite{filis2018hyperchloraemia}.
 A recent study shows that hyperchloremia is not significantly related to an increased mortality rate, and hypochloremia is associated with increased mortality in patients with severe sepsis or septic shock~\cite{oh2017increased}.
 Our results are consistent with these findings: we observe a higher percentage of hypochloremia in MODS groups, which are the groups associated with a higher mortality rate.
 We also observe that hyperchloremia does not directly correlate with MODS groups.
-The percentage of patients with hypochloremia for states A1 through A6 are 7\%, 7\%, 5\%, 15\%, 12\%, and 10\%, respectively, and the percentage of patients hyperchloremia for states A1 through A6 are 39\%, 27\%, 36\%, 30\%, 35\%, and 35\%, respectively.
-Future development of clinical trials may focus on comparing the effects of chloride levels on clinical outcomes in different sepsis states.
+The percentage of cases with hypochloremia for states A1 through A6 are 7\%, 7\%, 5\%, 15\%, 12\%, and 10\%, respectively, and the percentage of cases hyperchloremia for states A1 through A6 are 39\%, 27\%, 36\%, 30\%, 35\%, and 35\%, respectively.